bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_mining.md

 In pooled mining, the mining pool sets the target threshold a few orders of magnitude higher (less difficult) than the network difficulty.
-This causes the mining hardware to return many block headers which don't hash to a value eligible for inclusion on the block chain but which do hash below the pool's target, proving (on average) that the miner checked a percentage of the possible hash values.
+This causes the mining hardware to return many block headers which don't hash to a value eligible for inclusion on the blockchain but which do hash below the pool's target, proving (on average) that the miner checked a percentage of the possible hash values.